 The definition of “business success” is evolving

 The saying, “business as usual” now holds a new meaning.
 It is no longer sufficient in the eyes of consumers, employees, and other stakeholders to only meet compliance standards.
 Understanding and operating through a triple bottom line framework offers opportunities for optimization, innovation, and improvement across industries and sectors.
 Engaging a business model with comprehensive consideration of people, planet, and prosperity will ultimately lead to increased resilience and cost savings, decreased organizational risk (i.e. supply chain and public relations), a decrease in unforeseen costs, and overall success for all stakeholders involved.

 While new business models continue to evolve, there is still much work for sustainability professionals within every organization, no matter the industry, sector, or job position.
 Through triple bottom line theory, sustainability changemakers have the opportunity to strategically engage colleagues and leadership.
 As a result, we all can make measurable, sustainability-focused progress in virtually everything we do.

 Find out more about sustainable management.

-Interested in starting a career focused on corporate sustainability?
-University of Wisconsin offers an online bachelor’s and master’s degree in Sustainable Management.
+Interested in starting a career focused on sustainability?
+University of Wisconsin offers online bachelor’s and master’s degrees and certificates in Sustainable Management.
 Start your journey here.